 Balancing species, ecosystem, and water resource needs during drought

 Streams that flow for only parts of the year, known as intermittent streams, are common throughout the world.
 In California, intermittent streams are important breeding habitat for Pacific salmon and trout, but are also vulnerable to reduced flows due to water withdrawals.
-Although many species that live in intermittent streams have adaptations that them to persist through drought, the limits of these adaptations will be tested with increased societal demands for water and by a changing climate.
+Although many species that live in intermittent streams have adaptations that allow them to persist through drought, the limits of these adaptations will be tested with increased societal demands for water and by a changing climate.
 In many watersheds in California, farmers and conservationists are working side-by-side to conserve winter rainfall in off-channel ponds to enhance dry season habitat for salmonids.
-However, stream flow targets to guide successful project implementation are lacking; we are addressing these knowledge gaps by quantifying flow and habitat needs.
-These results will be a major step towards providing managers with flow targets to support aquatic biodiversity, including Pacific salmon, during drought.
+However, stream flow targets to guide successful project implementation are lacking; we addressed these knowledge gaps by quantifying flow and habitat needs.
+The results provide a major step towards providing managers with flow targets to support aquatic biodiversity, including Pacific salmon, during drought.

 University of California, Berkeley

 Climate change and water withdrawals pose grave threats to stream biodiversity in arid and semi-arid regions across the world.
 Streams in arid regions are essential sources of municipal and agricultural water, but they also support diverse, complex natural communities.
 Although many species in arid areas have adaptations allowing them to persist through drought, the limits of these adaptations will be tested with increased societal demands for freshwater and the intensifying droughts predicted by climate models.